-6. Bull Run Streambank Repair, EBDR Middletown
+1. Bull Run Streambank Repair, EBDR Middletown

 - a.
-This project was recommended by the PAC to fund as a demonstration project for streambank repair of a 2013 Emergency Watershed Protect project upon request from the Town of Middletown Supervisor.
-The streambed has been stabilized using 3 hardened riffle structures and the toe of the embankment is protected with rip rap, which are still working.
+This project was recommended by the PAC to fund as a demonstration project for repair of a 2013 Emergency Watershed Protection stream project upon request from the Town of Middletown Supervisor.
+In 2013, the streambed had been stabilized using 3 hardened riffle structures and the toe of the embankment was protected with rip rap, which are still working.
 The steep embankment failed in the spring of 2016 and the top area liquefied with the frost thawing out of the soil and sent the whole face sliding down in a debris flow. - b.
-2019 Status: Tetra Tech, an engineering consultant, has been selected to design the project.
-The project design is currently at 60%.
+2020 Status: Milone and MacBroome, Inc. (now a part of SLR Consulting), an engineering consultant, has been selected to design the project.
+The project design is currently at 30%.

-7. Steele Brook Streambank Stabilization, WBDR Delhi
+2. Steele Brook Streambank Stabilization, WBDR Delhi

 - a.
-This project was recommended by the Local Flood Analysis for the Town and Village of Delhi written by a consultant, Woidt Engineering & Consulting, PC, for the Delhi Flood Commission.
+This project was recommended by the Local Flood Analysis (LFA) for the Town and Village of Delhi, written by a consultant, Woidt Engineering & Consulting, PC, for the Delhi Flood Commission.
 The project consists of a streambank stabilization on one of the worst slope failures in the Steele Brook watershed that impairs water quality with fine sediment and woody debris. - b.
-2019 Status: Delaware County SWCD Stream Staff surveyed the project area in the winter of 2018.
-The project design is currently at 60%.
+2020 Status: Delaware County SWCD Stream Staff surveyed the project area in the winter of 2018.
+Phase 1 of the project design is complete and the Delaware County SWCD Stream Staff has applied for the regulatory permits.
+Phase 1 of the project is expected to go out to bid by mid-May or early June, 2020 with construction starting in August.
+Phase 2 of the design will be completed in late Spring/Summer of 2020.